oktadev/okta-blog/_source/_posts/2017-05-03-seven-new-vs-features.md

 title: Seven Awesome New Features In Visual Studio 2017
 author: lee-brandt
 by: advocate
+description: "Learn seven new features about the March 2017 release of Visual Studio.
+There are exciting changes for the beloved Microsoft developer environment!"
 communities: [.net]
 tags: [visual-studio, xamarin, javascript, jsx, editor-config]
 type: awareness
 ---

 Microsoft developers have been using Visual Studio for their IDE since before .NET was even a thing.
-Visual Studio is twenty years old this year, and on March 7th, 2017 Microsoft released the latest version of it's flagship developer product, Visual Studio.
+Visual Studio is twenty years old this year, and on March 7th, 2017 Microsoft released the latest version of its flagship developer product, Visual Studio.
 With this release are a bunch of new features, improvements, and exciting changes for the beloved Microsoft developer environment.
 Here are seven features in the new IDE that will excite developers using the development environment.

 {% img blog/seven-new-vs-features/vs-then-and-now.png alt:"Visual Studio Then And Now" %}